MonoGame/MonoGame/Documentation/articles/help_and_support.md

 There is a wealth of [community created content, blogs and tutorials](tutorials.md) available.

-> If you have a blog or article on MonoGame and wish to have it recognized here, reach out to the MonoGame team using the support links above.

 If you want to find an answer to a more specific problem, you can ask it on our [community site](https://community.monogame.net/).

 You can also chat to other MonoGame users via [Gitter](https://gitter.im/MonoGame/MonoGame) or [Discord](https://discord.gg/xCehJFD) using the links below